 This view might start with a wrong definition and interpretation of bounded rationality formulated by Simon.
 Bounded rationality is not about systematic biases, it’s about decision-making in the real world, which is unpredictable.

 Another key concept to internalize to deeply understand this alternative view of bounded rationality is the concept of ecological rationality.
 Ecological rationality looks for strategies that are better suited for a specific environment and context.

-Therefore, the rules of thumbs we might be able to use for each circumstance will help us take advantage of the structure of the environment we operate within.
+Therefore, the rules of thumb we might be able to use for each circumstance will help us take advantage of the structure of the environment we operate within.

 Thus in this sort of decision-making process, it is like we do create a small world but highly adapted to context and circumstance, which is the opposite of what classic theories of rationality do, assuming that our mind works in a vacuum, or in a sort of free-context reality.